jpolkdata/jpolkdata.github.io/docs/README.md

 # jpolkdata.github.io
-my personal Github page

-View in [Github Pages](https://jpolkdata.github.io/) or directly on [Github](https://github.com/jpolkdata/jpolkdata.github.io)
+This is my personal website, built on GitHub Pages.
+[Click here](https://jpolkdata.github.io/) to view the site.